jolynleow2301/tp/docs/DeveloperGuide.md

     * 1d1.
 ClinicConnect shows an error message saying the patient is not found in the system.<br>
       Step 1d1 is repeated until a valid NRIC that is in the system is inputted.<br>
       Use case resumes from step 2.

+#### Use case: UC07 - Clear data in ClinicConnect

+**MSS:**

+1. User types the command to clear all patient records in ClinicConnect.
+2. ClinicConnect deletes all the patient records from the system successfully.

+    Use case ends.

+#### Use case: UC08 - Exit ClinicConnect

+**MSS:**

+1. User types the command to exit ClinicConnect.
+2. ClinicConnect GUI closes successfully.

+    Use case ends.

 ### Non-Functional Requirements